-- Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school has an effective Safeguarding & Child Protection Policy which is available to all on the school website - The school has a Behaviour Policy (available on the website) which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required - More than one emergency number is held on file for each pupil/student - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
-This is done through regular meetings between the safeguarding governor & the DSL as well as a safeguarding report provided termly as part of the Heads Report & safeguarding being a standing agenda item at the Curriculum & Wellbeing Committee - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually, and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
-Addenda or appendices may be added during periods of crisis to reflect changes of circumstance. - We operate safer recruitment and selection practices in accordance with Part Three of KCSiE This includes appropriate use of references and checks on new staff, volunteers and contractors including overseas checks where relevant.
+- Policies and procedures allow for appropriate action to be taken in a timely manner to safeguard and promote children's welfare. - The school/college has an effective Child Protection Policy

+- The school/college has a Behaviour Policy which includes measures to prevent bullying, cyberbullying, prejudice-based and discriminatory bullying. - Child protection files are maintained as required - More than one emergency number is held on file for each pupil/student - The identified governor will provide the governing body with appropriate information about safeguarding and will liaise with the designated member of staff.
+This is done through regular meetings between the safeguarding governor & the DSL as well as a safeguarding report provided termly as part of the Heads Report & safeguarding being a standing agenda item at the Curriculum & Wellbeing Committee - Our safeguarding policy and our staff Code of Conduct are reviewed at least annually and staff are given opportunities to contribute to and shape our safeguarding arrangements and policies.
+Addenda or appendices may be added during periods of crisis to reflect changes of circumstance. - We operate safer recruitment and selection practices in accordance with Part Three of KCSiE.
+The school has a Safer Recruitment Policy and key senior members fo staff are trained in safer recruitment.
+This also includes appropriate use of references and checks on new staff, volunteers and contractors including overseas checks where relevant.
 Nicola Kennedy (Business & HR Manager) ensures these checks are completed and recorded on the Single Central Record.
-Safer Recruitment Policy. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSiE and Local Authority procedures.
+See Safer Recruitment Policy. - We will ensure that new checks are carried on existing staff, as a matter of good practice, as determined by our Governing Body.
+Where staff have given consent, checks will be made using the Update service. - We will carry out an annual self-declaration relating to criminal convictions incurred since previous criminal record check/ Disclosure and Barring Service (DBS) check - It is the expectation of the local authority that DBS for existing staff will be renewed every three years in line with the MCC local agreement. - We have procedures in place for dealing with allegations of abuse against members of staff, including supply teachers, volunteers and contractors and these are in line with KCSiE and Local Authority procedures.
 We will work with the LADO and other relevant agencies to support any investigations. - All staff and volunteers who have regular contact with children and young people and contractors who are in contact with children and young people receive appropriate training and information about the safeguarding processes.
 All staff receive annual safeguarding training at the start of the school year.
-Additionally inyear starters receiving training as part of their induction.
+Additionally in-year starters receiving training as part of their induction.
 Staff receive regular safeguarding updates in staff meetings, morning briefings & follow up emails.
-An annual record of all safeguarding training is made including staff in attendance. - There is appropriate challenge and quality assurance of the safeguarding policies and procedures. - Our governors regularly review the effectiveness of online safety arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.
+An annual record of all safeguarding training is made including staff in attendance. - There is appropriate challenge and quality assurance of the safeguarding policies and procedures. - Our governors regularly review the effectiveness of digital safeguarding arrangements, including filters and monitoring, preparation for any online challenges or hoaxes and information shared with parents.